-Sara Heacox 997-3577 sheacox@capsk12.org Participation in this act
+Sara Heacox

+sheacox@capsk12.org

 Participation in this activity is open to any high school student interested.
 Participation is by audition.
 Practices are held after school and/or at night Monday through Thursday and occasional Fridays.
 Three or four performances are given that are open to the public.
 A variety of play genres are presented (dramas, comedies, etc.).
 Students auditioning for the show should be interested in acting, singing and dancing.
 There are also opportunities for students who want to work on the technical aspects of the show or backstage.